Knoblauchpilze/pge-app/README.md

 The method is passed on the width and height of the rendering canvas which can help adapt the size of the menus to the actual size of the application.

-Typically the user can create dedicated method like so:
+Typically the user can create dedicated methods like so:

 ```cpp
 std::vector<MenuShPtr>